Metro-land: Social mobility: Tropic of Ruislip

 Between Metro-land's heyday before the Second World War and the end of the 20th century, the proportion of owner-occupied dwellings in England, already rising fast from the mid-1920s, doubled from a third to two-thirds.
 In Tropic of Ruislip, Leslie Thomas's humorous account of suburban sexual and social mores in the mid-1970s (adapted for television as Tropic, ATV 1979), the steady flow of families from council housing on one side of the railway to an executive estate on the other side served to illustrate what was becoming known as "upward mobility".
 (Note: In 1962 Philip Goodhart, MP for Beckenham, wrote of the parliamentary by-election of that year in the Kent suburb of Orpington, at which a Conservative majority of over 14,000 was turned into a Liberal victory, that "now the extent and growth of this social mobility can be seen for the first time") Another sign was that, by the end of the book, "half the neighbourhood" of Plummers Park (probably based on Carpenders Park, on the outskirts of Watford (Note: In Tropic of Ruislip, it was possible to hear the rattle of the Metropolitan from Plummers Park.
 However, although Plummers Park was placed close to Watford "in the latitude of Ruislip", it was said to be thirty miles from Central London, whereas Metro-land (1932 edition) gave the distance from Ruislip to Baker Street as 13¼ miles.)) had moved south of the River Thames to Wimbledon or nearby Southfields.
-This was put down to the "attractions of Victoriana", which, like suburbia itself, championed at the time by Betjeman's Metro-land, was coming back into fashion; however, it appeared to have just as much to do with couples following each other round in order to maintain extramarital affairs.
+This was put down to the "attractions of Victoriana", which, like suburbia itself, championed at the time by Betjeman's Metro-land, was coming back into fashion.

 Another glimpse of Metro-land in the 1970s was provided by The Good Life, the BBC TV comedy series (1975-78) about suburban self sufficiency.
 Though set in Surbiton, the programme's location filming was carried out in Northwood, an area reached by the Metropolitan in 1885.
-A less benign view of Metro-land was offered in the mid-2000s by the detective series Murder in Suburbia (ITV 2004-06), which, though set in the fictional town of Middleford, was also filmed in Northwood and other parts of north west London.